 Freelancing beginners always worry that they’re never going to get any gigs.

-There’s basically no way you ain’t going to get a gig sooner or later, freelance writer!
+Why become a freelance writer?
+Well, there’s basically no way you ain’t going to get a gig sooner or later!

 It’s well paid.